 Hi, I’m Rachel, coming to you from my seventh-generation family farm in Champaign, Illinois.
-I reside here with my husband Steve, our five-year-old daughter & a passel of farm creatures.
+I reside here with my husband, our daughter & a passel of farm creatures.
 My folks are right across the drive.

 I am a founding member of New Beginnings Lutheran Church in Mahomet, Illinois, & presently serve as Vice President of the congregation.
-I work during the week at a local country club & do side work as a freelance Professional Organizer.
+I am a stay-at-home-mom & work as a freelance Professional Organizer.
 I do my best to volunteer with various entities, both local & virtual, when I can.

-In my spare time – haha, little joke – after my full-time job, side business, church, family & the farm, I ride my horses & I run barrels/rodeo.
+In my spare time – haha, little joke – after family, church, work & the farm, I ride my horses & I run barrels/rodeo.
 I’m an avid reader when I get a few minutes to open a book.
 I’m a bit of a travel junkie; a sunny, sandy beach is my favorite place to be!

 I’m excited to be a part of the WNALC.
 When I asked my Pastor to sign me up for what I thought was just a women’s conference I had no idea that it was an Annual Gathering for an actual organization!
 My goals for my term are to use my talents with technology, as well as work with my fellow Council members, to get the word out to our congregations about the WNALC; our purpose, our service, our support system & our faith.